annmcnamara/python-challenge/README.md

 	* A complete list of candidates who received votes
 	* The percentage of votes each candidate won
 	* The total number of votes each candidate won
-* In additon the names of the two candidates who will advance to the runoff election are printed.
+* In additon the names of the two candidates who will advance to the run off election are printed.
 In a run off the two candidates with the most votes proceed to a second round
 * Election data is printed to both the terminal and to a text file.
 	* Data is written to an output file, if the file exists it is overwritten, otherwise a new file is created.